Contact $(+1)$-surgeries and algebraic overtwistedness: Vanishing of contact homology

 \subsubsection{The second case: $Y_1=\partial(V\times \D)$ for a Weinstein domain $V$ without $c_1$ torsion conditions}

-In this case, we will use an argument motivated from \cite[Lemma 5.5]{zbMATH06562001} regarding the lower bound of energy from the binding region.
+In this case, we will use an argument motivated by \cite[Lemma 5.5]{zbMATH06562001} regarding the lower bound of energy from the binding region.
 Our situation is simpler as we are working with the trivial open book $\partial(V\times \D)$.
-The contact form used in this paper, i.e.\ from \cite[\S 2,1]{zbMATH07673358}, is from rounding the corner of
+The contact form used in this paper, i.e.\ from \cite[\S 2,1]{zbMATH07673358}, is obtained by rounding the corner of